goplot/goplot/README.md

 **Install the required software**

-You will first need to install the required software listed above and ensure it is working.
+Before running goplot you need to install the required software listed above and ensure it is working.
 If you are reading this then you probably have the Chia software already!
 If you are not already familiar with Linux then you may want to look at some of the alternatives listed above or prepare for a steep learning curve.

 There are many excellent guides out there for installing Prometheus and Grafana, just be sure you can login to the Grafana admin page and pull up the public node_exporter dashboard before you continue.
 The node_exporter itself is easy to setup; be sure to put the textfile directory in the launch command as a startup option.

 **Setup destination and temp directories**

 Remember that the directory structure tells goplot how to distribute load across IO busses.
 Create farm and temp directories with their mount points as described above.
 Mount your drives and create your *plots* and *logs* directories.
 As an example, say you have a plotter with two USB busses, each with two destination drives attached (four total external disks) and a single SSD temp drive.
-Your directory structure should look something like this:
+Your directory structure for plotting should look something like this:

 ```
 /farm/1/disk1/plots